 When combined with routinely scheduled wellness exams, vaccinations and parasite prevention are the core of your pet's lifetime healthcare routine.

-Preventative care also gives you pet their best chance at a long, healthy and happy life.
-Our team will work with you in order to create a custom preventative care plan for your dog or cay which is targeted at their unique needs.
+Preventative care also gives your pet their best chance at a long, healthy and happy life.
+Our team will work with you in order to create a custom preventative care plan for your dog or cat which is targeted at their unique needs.

-Current cat and dog vaccinations are essential when it comes to protecting your four legged family member from a wide range of serious and contagious diseases.
-Having your pet neutered or spayed not only prevent unwanted pregnancies and litters, but these common veterinary surgeries can also help to protect your pet against some serious diseases like cancer.
+Current cat and dog vaccinations are essential when it comes to protecting your four-legged family member from a wide range of serious and contagious diseases.
+Having your pet neutered or spayed not only prevents unwanted pregnancies and litters, but these common veterinary surgeries can also help to protect your pet against some serious diseases like cancer.
 They may also help to prevent undesirable behaviors like roaming, howling animal aggression and scooting.

 In their first year of life, kittens need the following shots and preventative procedures in order to protect them from serious health concerns.

 While the following are not kitten vaccinations, spaying, neutering and microchipping help protect your cat from a number of health issues, and therefore fall under the preventive health care umbrella.

 In their first year, puppies require the following shots and preventative procedures in order to protect them from dangerous health issues.

 Although the following are not puppy vaccinations, spaying, neutering, and microchipping help protect your dog from a number of health issues, and therefore fall under the preventive health care umbrella.

 Parasites pose a serious health threat to people and animals in the Chino Hills area.
 Left untreated, parasites can threaten the life of your cat or dog, and in some cases can even be transmitted to other people or pets living in your household.
 Our parasite prevention products can help protect your dog or cat from the following common parasites:

 Fleas are external parasites that feed on the blood of birds and mammals.
 Left untreated, fleas can quickly spread throughout your household.